Planning-Inspectorate/data-model/docs/appeal-s78.md

 `number`

-## inquiryHowManyWitnesses
+## appellantProcedurePreferenceWitnessCount

-The number of witnesses in inquiries
+The number of witnesses appellant has suggested for inquiries preference

 > Only available in S78 cases

-`inquiryHowManyWitnesses`
+`appellantProcedurePreferenceWitnessCount`

 *   is required